 Copyright ÂŠ 2015 The World Agroforestry Centre, All rights reserved.

 CGIAR Research Program on Forests, Trees and Agroforestry

 The CGIAR Research Program on Forests, Trees and Agroforestry (FTA) is the worldâs largest research for development program to enhance the role of forests, trees and agroforestry in sustainable development and food security and to address climate change.
-CIFOR leads FTA in partnership with Bioversity International, CATIE, CIRAD, INBAR, Tropenbos International and the World Agroforestry Centre.
+CIFOR leads FTA in partnership with Bioversity International, CATIE, CIRAD, ICRAF, INBAR and TBI.